plone/training/gatsby/searchtraversal.rst

 Exercise
 ++++++++

-..
-TODO: can't understand the exercise or solution

-Now that we have all the data from the Plone site being fetched and available using GraphQL, try to get data for this particular page with id https://plonedemo.kitconcept.com/en/demo/a-news-item.
+Now that you have the search traversal method implemented, all the data form the Plone site is available using GraphQL.

+Run the development server with ``gatsby develop`` and navigate to GraphiQL explorer at localhost:8000/___graphql.

+Try to get data for a particular page with id https://plonedemo.kitconcept.com/en/demo/a-news-item.

 ..  admonition:: Solution
     :class: toggle